Limited Time Offer: Get a free month of Starlink. Check yours out today.

 Watch this fascinating video of intricate artwork in porcelain:

-Book Featured: Beginner's Guide to Miniature Embroidery
+Book Featured: #7.
+Beginner's Guide to Miniature Embroidery

 She guides the reader through an exquisite selection of samplers, flowers, fruit, birds, butterflies, figures, animals and silhouettes in a series of clear, practical projects, which are suitable for all levels of embroiderers."

-Book Featured: Mostly Miniatures: An Introduction to Persian Painting
+Book Featured: #8.
+Mostly Miniatures: An Introduction to Persian Painting

 "A Persian miniature is a small painting, whether a book illustration or a separate work of art intended to be kept in an album of such works....
 The origin of the Persian miniature is difficult to trace.
 The art form reached its peak mainly during the Mongol and Timurid periods (13th-16th century), and was heavily influenced by Chinese paintings as the Mongol rulers of Persia brought with them numerous Chinese artists to the court." - Persian Miniature History

 Not that we are aspiring to be like the ancient art forms but it is possible to obtain a professional quality with the right knowledge, skills, and tools in any form you pursue.
-Especially where creating your imaginative dollhouse miniatures is concerned.
+Especially where creating your imaginative dollhouse miniatures are concerned.

 So work on your special skills to create your world in miniature choosing whatever form is comfortable and rewarding for you.